 However, the paragraph below states that at some point in time I granted Pinterest non-exclusive, royalty-free, transferable, sublicensable, worldwide license to use, store, display, reproduce, save, modify, create derivative works, perform, and distribute my content on Pinterest solely for the purpose of operating, developing, providing, and using Pinterest.

-In a nutshell, Pinterest is saying, “Hey Kyla, we love you, and your work still belongs to you; however, we are going to take it and do anything we want to with it, even give it to brands so they can sell similar products, but again, don’t worry, the photo is still yours to keep.”
+In a nutshell, Pinterest is saying, “Hey Kyla, we love you, and your work still belongs to you; however, we are going to take it and do anything we freaking want to with it, even give it to brands who pay us a lot of money, so they can sell similar products, but again, don’t worry, the photo is still yours to keep.”

 Going back to the keynote speech at Alt Summit, Ben shared when Pinterest was in its infancy, the motto in the office was “Move Fast And Break Things” with stickie note addendums.

 My Pinterest problems are far from over.
-In fact, if this post gains any traction, I might get myself into some hot water and have even bigger problems.
-However, it’ll all be worth it if that trouble helps me “break things” like the auto-tagging Pinterest problems.
+In fact, if this post gains any traction, I might get myself into some hot water and have even bigger Pinterest problems.
+However, it’ll all be worth it if that trouble helps me “break things” like the auto-tagging and shoppable pinss.
 Ben and Evan, I hope you see this post as a request to change the platform.
 Make a big move.
 Think outside of the box.
+Do the right thing.
 There has to be another way to appease shareholders, increase quarterly profits, and really show your creators that they are the heart and soul of Pinterest.